barisaydinoglu/Detectizr/README.md

 Licensed under MIT license.

+##Note for Modernizr 3.x

+You will need to have a build of Modernizr with the addTest (Modernizr.addTest()) option.
+If done from the website, you can find it

 ##Other interesting projects

 * [Modernizr](https://github.com/Modernizr/Modernizr "Modernizr") is required for Detectizer.
 Remember to put Modernizr before Detectizr.